A key component in reversing the damage of long-term opiate use is amino acid, vitamin, and mineral supplementation.

 Fish oils (Omega 3, 6, and 9) are some of the most important supplements you can take, as these fatty acids lay the foundation for several important body functions.
 Fish oils are needed for the functioning and repair of cellular membranes.
 Of these, Omega 3 is of particular importance.
 You should also take Vitamin E supplements with your fish oils, as fish oils cause an increased requirement for fat-soluble antioxidant vitamins.

 Milk Thistle, N-Acetyl Cysteine, and Alpha-Lipoic Acid are important supplements to restore full liver functionality.
 Whole Foods sells a product called Opti-Liver, which contains all three, plus more.
 It’s important to take these supplements with food to ensure proper absorption.
 As with most supplements, it’s a good idea to spread your dose throughout the course of the day.
 You’ll want to take in 1200mg of milk thistle, 400mg of Alpha-Lipoic Acid, and 600mg of NAC each day.
 If you eat three meals a day, you could divide those doses by three to take with each meal.
-Milk Thistle, along with dozens of other liver-healthy ingredients is included in this detox comfort supplement formula.

 Special Note about NAC: Vicodin and Percocet users sometimes take N-Acetyl-Cysteine capsules with their pills, as NAC helps the liver break down Tylenol more easily.
 NAC actually helps break down many drugs in the liver, not just analgesics.
 It can really save lives by reducing stress on the liver.
 In fact, very high doses of NAC are given intravenously in hospitals to patients suffering from Tylenol overdoses.